 DISCUSSION

 Previous studies using linear modelling have found that species’ traits are significant but weak predictors of variation in observed historical range shifts (Angert et al., 2011; MacLean and Beissinger, 2017).
 We find that non-linear modeling methods enhance the ability of traits to accurately predict observed range shifts.
-Our findings match biological intuition that biological processes, which respond to environmental conditions and are mediated by species’ traits, are rarely linear (Stenseth and Mysterud, 2002).
+Our findings match biological intuition that biological processes, which respond to environmental conditions and are mediated by species’ traits, are rarely linear (Stenseth & Mysterud, 2002).
 Importantly, we have also shown that the novel statistical models maintain biological rigor by identifying similar predictor traits.
 However, some disagreements in the directionality of the relationship between trait values and range shift magnitude suggest limits to trait-based statistical prediction frameworks.
 Our finding that even non-linear models with strong predictive performance sometimes fail to generalize the influence of traits suggests the need to further test and perhaps reconsider the use of traits in climate change decision-making tools such as vulnerability analysis.
+Further, the discrepancy in predictive performance improvement across datasets highlights a need both for more and higher-quality data to underpin predictive analyses.

 Models that allow for non-linearities should be employed to further reevaluate expectations for how traits govern range shifts.
-Consideration of the processes associated with range shifts can help select predictor traits: four sequential processes underlying range shifts have been classified as emigration, movement, establishment, and proliferation (Estrada et al. 2016) Generally, larger range shifts are expected for species with greater dispersal ability, reproductive potential, and ecological generalization (Buckley and Kingsolver 2012, MacLean and Beissinger 2017).
-However, a meta-analysis across range shift studies found at best moderate support for dispersal ability (body size: 22%, migratory strategy: 10%, movement ability: 50%), reproductive potential (fecundity: 36%, longevity: 60%) and ecological generalization (diet breadth: 27%, habitat breadth: 43%) as predictors of range shift magnitude (MacLean and Beissinger 2017).
+Consideration of the processes associated with range shifts can help select predictor traits: four sequential processes underlying range shifts have been classified as emigration, movement, establishment, and proliferation (Estrada et al. 2016).
+Generally, larger range shifts are expected for species with greater dispersal ability, reproductive potential, and ecological generalization (Buckley & Kingsolver 2012; MacLean & Beissinger, 2017).
+However, a meta-analysis across range shift studies found at best moderate support for dispersal ability (body size: 22%, migratory strategy: 10%, movement ability: 50% of studies uphold predicted relationship), reproductive potential (fecundity: 36%, longevity: 60%) and ecological generalization (diet breadth: 27%, habitat breadth: 43%) as predictors of range shift magnitude (MacLean & Beissinger, 2017).
 The large gap between expectations and observations highlights the need for novel predictive methods.
-Alternative expectations for traits such as ecological generalization further reinforces the need to allow for non-linear relationships between traits and climate change responses [Buckley and Kingsolver 2012].
-Translating spatial range shifts into metrics of the extent to which species track their environmental niche (e.g., velocity of climate change, (Loarie et al., 2009)Loarie et al. 2009) may also enhance predictive capacity.
+Alternative expectations for traits such as ecological generalization further reinforces the need to allow for non-linear relationships between traits and climate change responses (Buckley & Kingsolver, 2012).
+Translating spatial range shifts into metrics of the extent to which species track their environmental niche (e.g., velocity of climate change, Loarie et al., 2009) may also enhance predictive capacity.